 The story behind the Pale Blue Dot begins with the Voyager mission, a pair of spacecraft launched in 1977 to explore the outer planets of our solar system.
 Voyager 1 and Voyager 2 embarked on a grand tour, capturing stunning images and gathering invaluable data about Jupiter, Saturn, Uranus, and Neptune.
 As their primary mission objectives were achieved, the question arose: what next?

 Among the Voyager team, Carl Sagan championed the idea of turning the spacecraft around to take one last photograph – a portrait of Earth from the outer reaches of the solar system.
 The proposal wasn't without its challenges.
-The immense distance, the limitations of the Voyager's cameras, and the risk of damaging the instruments by pointing them towards the sun were all significant concerns.
-However, Sagan and his supporters argued persuasively for the profound philosophical and scientific value of such an image.
+Which means the immense distance, the limitations of the Voyager's cameras, and the risk of damaging the instruments by pointing them towards the sun were all significant concerns.
+That said, Sagan and his supporters argued persuasively for the profound philosophical and scientific value of such an image.

 A Comprehensive Overview of the Pale Blue Dot